JBlueBird/iDownloader/README.md

 - Make the app executable (if not already)
 - Unmount the DMG and delete the DMG file downloaded

+**Annd you are done!**

+Just look at that beautiful installer you just created!

 **iDownloader does that.**

 It's all simple, with barely any info you need to put in to work.